Conchylicultor/Deep-Learning-Tricks/networks.md

 ## Other (low level)

+**PathNet**: !network which can learn independent task and reusing knowledge it has already acquired.
+Some kind of fancy transfer learning.
+Works by combining genetics algorithm and gradient descent.

+1. Each layers of the network is composed of multiple block/modules (small neural networks like 20 neurons FC or CNN).
+2. The genetic algorithm decide which blocks are used at each layer (paths).
+3. Each path is trained by conventional gradient descent for a few epoch, then the best path is kept and new paths are genetically sampled.
+4. After training on one task the modules from the best path are fixed (can only be used for forward) and the unused ones are reinitialized.

+*PathNet: Evolution Channels Gradient Descent in Super Neural Networks, Chrisantha Fernando, Dylan Banarse et al.* ([Arxiv](https://arxiv.org/abs/1701.08734))

 **Deep learning on graph**: Generalization of convolution to sparse data (organized as a graph).
 Based on the field of signal processing on graph which define operations like the Fourier transform for graphs.

 **LSTM Variant**: GPU, Grid-LSTM, Bidirectional-LSTM,...